xxyzzzq/quex/doc/source/quex-syntax/patterns/ucs-properties.rst

 beginning of an identifier in usual programming languages.
 Non-binary properties require values and are specified in the form ``\P{Property=Value}``.
 The supported values for each non-binary property are the following:
-Some settings can be provided using shorthand value aliases.
-Those aliases are specified in brackets.

 .. describe:: Age